-Fat shaming has become a prevalent part of our community both online and in person.
+Fat-shaming has become a prevalent part of our community both online and in person.
 Not only are individuals shaming others for their body image, but there are many who have begun using shame as a weight-loss tactic.

-Those who use fat shaming in an attempt to motivate themselves or others to lose weight need to know that this harmful mindset will only make matters worse.
+Those who use fat-shaming in an attempt to motivate themselves or others to lose weight need to know that this harmful mindset will only make matters worse.

 What Is Fat Shaming?

 This term is pretty much self-explanatory.
-Fat shaming is causing others (or yourself) to feel ashamed of their body image.
+Fat shaming is causing others (or yourself) to feel ashamed of their body or body image.
 Just like other forms of bullying and harassment, this harsh behavior has the poisonous potential to damage an individual’s feeling of self-worth, confidence, and belonging.

 Why Fat Shaming Is Ineffective